-This doesn’t mean that first-time buyers should give up on buying a home, but it does take more planning, time, and effort.
+This doesn’t mean first-time buyers should give up on buying a home, but it does take more planning, time, and effort.
 Given below are some tips to help you more easily navigate the process.

 Start with a housing counselor or lender and check out different down payment options.

 As much as we love to look at houses online, you need to first make sure your finances are in order and determine what you can afford before you shop.
 Many real estate agents won’t even show prospective clients properties without a pre-approval – and you’ll definitely need one prior to submitting an offer.